nonhermitian/mthree/docs/error.rst

     raw_counts = backend.run(trans_qc, shots=8192).result().get_counts()

-In order to compute the standard deviation of our mitigated expectation values we need to request the information be computed:
+In order to compute the standard deviation of our mitigated expectation values, we need to request the information be computed:

 .. jupyter-execute::

     quasis = mit.apply_correction(raw_counts, range(6), return_mitigation_overhead=True)

-The mitigation overhead is returned as an attribute of the returned quasi-probabilities
+The mitigation overhead is returned as an attribute of the returned quasi-probabilities:

 .. jupyter-execute::

     quasis.mitigation_overhead

-that, together with the number of shots taken, determines the upper-bound on the standard
+That, together with the number of shots taken, determines the upper bound on the standard
 deviation:

 .. jupyter-execute::